Create a new canvas and explore

 Lets add some color into that rectangular shape.

 •Go to the Paint Bucket.
-It is hidden under the Gradiant Tool in the tool panel.
+It is hidden under the Gradient Tool in the tool panel.
 Make it your active tool.
 Click and hold on the gradient tool a flyout menu appears.
 Choose the Paint Bucket.

 •Next go to the foreground color at the bottom of your tool panel.
 Click on it.
 Up pops the Color Picker.
 Choose a color, click OK.

-•Make 2 more rectangular selections and fill with color.
+•Make 2 more rectangular selections and fill with the same color.
 You should have 3 rectangles on your layer

 •NOW make a new Layer.